xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 ## Integrate TestCloud with TestOps

-> Requirements:
->
-> You have activated Katalon TestCloud (trial period).
-Contact us at success@katalon.com for detailed information.

-Once you have joined Katalon TestCloud (trial period), we will enable TestCloud in your TestOps account.
-You can then schedule your test runs on a TestCloud environment.
+All users who belong to a TestOps organization can now use Katalon TestCloud (trial period).

 > Notes:
 >
 > We currently do not support Kobiton integration.

+Follow the guidelines below to run tests in a TestCloud environment.

 ## Run tests in public domains with TestCloud